medusajs/nextjs-starter-medusa/README.md

 3.  **Start developing.**

-    Navigate into your projects directory and start it up.
+     You are now ready to start the project up.

     ```shell
-    cd nextjs-starter-medusa/
     yarn dev
     ```